when in Rome...

 Limited transportation / Embargo

 All destinations: The maximum number of animals allowed to be transported per person is two (regardless of whether the animals travel in the cabin or in hold).
 Dogs and cats may travel only once they have reached the age of 12 weeks.
-For flights from/to U
+For flights from / to USA animals must have reached the age of 16 weeks.

 - Seychelles (Mahé) - An embargo on all types of animal transportation is in place.